michgz/aix_synth/README.md

 wishing to understand more about how the chip produces sound.

 The details given below are correct for the CTX3000 keyboard.
-Everything should be identical for the CTX5000, while other keyboards (such as the CTX700) will be similar but might differ, for example, in number of parameter sets.
+Everything should be identical on the CTX5000, while other keyboards (such as the CTX700) will be similar but might differ, for example, in number of parameter sets.

 ## More Information